The ultimate 3-week India itinerary: Exploring the best of India

 EXPERIENCE MORE OF INDIA WITH THESE ESSENTIAL POSTS

-TRAIN TRAVEL IN INDIA | Everything you need to know before catching trains in India
+INDIA ITINERARY | Our detailed three-week India Itinerary, Everything you need to know before catching trains in India, the heavenly city of lakes, Udaipur, the magical city of Bundi,

 COWS, CURRIES AND COLOUR | A must-read from our three weeks travelling India by train